johncruyff14/johncruyff14/README.md

 ### Hi there.
-My name is Hongming Dai.
-I come from the Department of Computer Science and Engineering, Northeastern University.
-My research interest mainly focus on Distributed Machine Learning System, Natural Machine Translation and Sentiment Analysis and Recommendation System.
+I'm Hongming Dai and come from the Department of Computer Science and Engineering, Northeastern University.
+My research interest mainly focus on Distributed Machine Learning System, Natural Machine Translation, Sentiment Analysis and Recommendation System.

 <!-- If you're using "main" as default branch -->